RusticVoid/CaveGame/README.md

 # Welcome To CaveGame
-This is a survival mineing game, -to be continued-
+This is a survival mining game, -to be continued-

 ## How to run game:
 ### Windows